jessicalauren822/Challenge-1/README.md

 # HTML CSS Git Challenge: Code Refractor

-* Adjust the provided code to fit the acceptance criteria and to meet all of the client's requests.

-## Contributor
+## About

-* Jessica Wright
+* A pre-made HTML and CSS file were provided for this project but needed some adjustments.
+The project needed to be adjusted to match the client's requests and follow accessibility standards.

 ## Acceptance Criteria